List of Marvel Comics teams and organizations: Hydro-Men

+The Hydro-Men are an organization appearing in American comic books published by Marvel Comics.
 These characters, created by Bill Everett, Steve Gerber and Win Mortimer first appeared in Sub-Mariner #61 (May 1973).

-The Hydro-Men is an organization led by fanatical scientist Herman Frayne who used mutagenic Terrigen Mist to transform himself into a green, scaly-skinned humanoid.
+The Hydro-Men is an organization led by fanatical scientist Herman Frayne who used mutagenic Terrigen Mist to transform himself into a green, scaly-skinned humanoid that can breathe underwater.
 He took the name of Doctor Hydro.
 He also transformed his hired agents into Hydro-Men as well.